TheSongOfEnderion/josee/Chapters/Chapter 3 - Problem with a Teritory (1).md

 She wore her white nightgown, a dress Josee preferred because it was chilly and comfortable.

 '...
-It's good Josephine was all bubbles and retardation in the head, leaving me a diary to pick up her memories,' Josee recalled her conversation with Schulga.
+It's good Josephine was all bubbles and retardation in the head, leaving me a diary to pick up her memories' Josee recalled her conversation with Schulga.

 '...
 No matter.
 If it worked or not, a knight is replaceable.
 Anyway, the first matter of things I have to settle is the food.'